frichter/wgs_chd_analysis/README.md

 **DNV identification:** source code is available at https://github.com/frichter/dnv_pipeline (GATK preprocessing and FreeBayes) and https://github.com/ShenLab/igv-classifier (for IGV-driven neural network methods).

-**HeartENN:** The HeartENN models repository is available at [HeartENN_models.tar.gz](https://www.dropbox.com/s/rerhx0sdc6y8r6v/HeartENN_models.tar.gz?dl=0) (Dropbox link, 865 Mb).
-You can refer to the README in the models repository for instructions to download the model weights and published variant effect predictions.
-We are in the process of finalizing this repository; in the meantime, please reach out to kc31@princeton.edu for more information on how to run these models.
+**HeartENN:** Please refer to the documentation in our new [HeartENN-models](https://github.com/FunctionLab/HeartENN-models) repository.
+Note that HeartENN-models is currently a work-in-progress; we are still building out the scripts and documentation to make HeartENN easier to run.
+In the meantime, please reach out to kc31@princeton.edu for more information.

 **Burden tests:** Scripts used for key steps in WGS de novo variant burden tests are included in this repository.
 - RBP_burden_analysis.R: burden of variants in post-transcriptional regulatory regions